Your puppy’s first worming treatment

 How do I get rid of worms in puppies?

 Although worms are a nasty business, they’re fairly easy to treat.
-You can give your puppy a worming treatment like Drontal, which comes in the form of a liquid oral solution suitable for puppies aged two weeks and older.
-Drontal is also available as a tablet or chew, which can continue to be used as your puppy grows.
+You can give your puppy a worming treatment like Milbemax, which comes in the form of small, easy to give tablets, suitable for puppies from 2 weeks of age and 500g body weight.

 Your puppy’s worming schedule